 Review (WARNING – LONG):

-In 1990, the Pet Shop Boys released a single entitled “Being Boring” – a song about a man’s idealism being compromised by the inexorable march of time.
+In 1990, the Pet Shop Boys released a single entitled “Being Boring” – a song about a man’s idealistic worldview being compromised by the inexorable march of time.
 Once mingling amongst the crowds of parties inspired by “a famous writer from the 1920s”, he reflects on having formed his own path of unfathomable success, all while many around him, including a particularly close friend, died.
-In spite of its comparatively weaker chart performance, “Being Boring” has become Neil Tennant and Chris Lowe’s most acclaimed song, and it’s quite easy to see why.
-It combines beautiful vocals; melancholic themes of love, loss, saudade, and regret; and gorgeous instrumentation.
+In spite of its comparatively weaker chart performance at the time, “Being Boring” has become Neil Tennant and Chris Lowe’s most critically acclaimed song, and it’s quite easy to see why.
+It combines beautiful vocals, with Tennant at arguably his most introspective; rather melancholic themes of love, friendship, loss, saudade, and an ironic sense of regret; all wrapped around gorgeous instrumentation.

 Bizarrely, though, that song reminds me of a particular Steven Universe episode – “Rose’s Scabbard”.
 Now, I know what you might be thinking – doesn’t this connection seem a bit tangential?
 A pop record and an episode of a cartoon?
 When you put it that way, it might be.
 Still… may as well go to another dynamic duo – that of Steven and Pearl.

 Full disclosure before we begin – Pearl is my favorite Steven Universe protagonist, and probably my all-time favorite character.
 Sure, many fans might feel enthralled by Garnet, or might really believe in Steven.
 Personally, though, Pearl is one of the most complex and well-written characters in western animation – behind the intellect she possesses is a character full of neuroses and faults, yet one that remains lovable.